STran137/PayrollCalculatorV2.0/index.md

 ---
 title: Payroll Calculator V2.0
-description: An overhauled Payroll Calculator now with a Python GUI that can render a chart and create a final a receipt via text file.
+description: An overhauled Payroll Calculator now with a Python GUI that can render a chart and print a receipt via text file.
 image: PayrollCalc.png
 youtubeId: EbQGA_fLdBg
 ---